Call to connect with a licensed agent

 What is Medicare Part B?

 Medicare Part B helps cover your medical costs, like lab tests and surgeries.
-Other examples of expenses that Medicare Part B helps cover include:

 1. Doctor visits